-On November 18, 2020, the Paris Court of Appeal ruled in our favor and ordered NEGMA to return to us the 2,050,000 shares previously delivered to NEGMA as well as the provision of ε 378 thousand.
-In addition, NEGMA is required to pay ε 41 thousand to us as additional compensation.
-The total income of ε 419 thousand was recorded under the financial result of the period.
+On November 18, 2020, the Paris Court of Appeal cancelled the May decision and and ordered NEGMA to return to us the 2,050,000 shares previously delivered to NEGMA as well as the provision of \notin 378 thousand.
+In addition, NEGMA is required to pay \notin 41 thousand to us as additional compensation recorded under the financial result of the period.

-As of December 31, 2020, the Company recognized the right to receive the 2,050,000 shares to be returned by Negma in equity for €1,394 thousand in counterparts of the offset of the financial indemnity previously recorded as financial expense.
+As of December 31, 2020, the Company recognized the right to receive the 2,050,000 shares to be returned by Negma in equity for \notin 1,210 thousand in counterparts of the recognition of a financial liability.
+As of December 31, 2020, the financial liability due to Negma amounted to \notin 7,357 thousand (as restated) which represent 7,000,000 shares at fair value (\notin 6,447 thousand (as restated)) and the contractual penalties alleged by NEGMA (\notin 910 thousand (as restated)).